loopphoto/Bigfoot-CRM/README.md

 - Proposals - Tarsha to have permission to change stage - *testing*
 - Emails - to be counted towards calls/activity
 - Emails - Signature on emails from Zoho app. *this is already working, just have to rollout to all users*
 - Cases - Links to cases on all email notifications internally
-- LRMG Gamification Tasks - this will add a lot of changes
+- LRMG Gamification Tasks - this will add some changes mostly to leads and accountschanges